-This opportunity is open to all young Greenbelters aged 16 and up in secondary school* who want to stand up, take action and make a difference on climate change where they are.
+This opportunity is open to all young Greenbelters aged 15 and up to 25 who want to stand up, take action and make a difference on climate change where they are.
 But places are limited to just 25 young people.

 Now, here’s the fun part.
 Because of the way Citizens UK works – with communities and groups rather than individuals – the best way to apply to be a part of this scheme is with a group of your friends, rather than on your own.
 So, if you come to Greenbelt with a bunch of your mates, then we want to hear from you as a posse.
 The training Citizens UK can give you is far more effective when an existing group of you receive it together and then act on it together.

 And what will the training be all about?